 After a big breakfast or a long lunch, why not consider whale & dolphin watching?
-Whale One, Elite Sailing, Coastal Cruises and the Mooloolaba Canal Cruise offer the chance to follow these majestic creatures on their journeys (May to October) however for the ultimate exhilerating adventure, join Sunreef on their swim with whales experience.
+Whale One, Elite Sailing, Coastal Cruises and the Mooloolaba Canal Cruise offers the chance to follow these majestic creatures on their journeys (May to October) however for the ultimate exhilarating adventure, join Sunreef on their swim with whales experience.

 What A Haven For Active Events

 Mooloolaba is a busy destination for events too.
 A SUP fest, Iron Man Comp, Coastal Trek, Women’s State of Origin, Horizon Festival, Rock N Blues festival and far more happen right here in this idyllic cove!
 Check this What’s On link for what’s on so you don’t miss anything.